Edward Bernays: United Fruit and Guatemala

-(a) a change in present U.S. ambassadorial and consular representation, (b) the imposition of congressional sanctions in this country against government aid to pro-Communist regimes, (c) U.S. government subsidizing of research by disinterested groups like the Brookings Institution into various phases of the problem.

 Per Bernays's strategy, United Fruit distributed favorable articles and an anonymous Report on Guatemala to every member of Congress and to national "opinion molders".
 They also published a weekly Guatemala Newsletter and sent it to 250 journalists, some of whom used it as a source for their reporting.

 Bernays formed close relationships with journalists including The New York Times reporter Will Lissner and columnist Walter Winchell.
 In January 1952 he brought a cohort of journalists from various notable newspapers on a tour of Guatemala, sponsored by the company.
 This technique proved highly effective and was repeated four more times.

 In June, 1954, the U.S. Central Intelligence Agency effected a coup d'état code-named Operation PBSuccess.
 The CIA backed a minimal military force, fronted by Carlos Castillo Armas, with a psychological warfare campaign to portray military defeat as a foregone conclusion.
 During the coup itself, Bernays was the primary supplier of information for the international newswires Associated Press, United Press International, and the International News Service.

 Following the coup, Bernays built up the image of Guatemala's new president Carlos Castillo Armas, giving advice for his public appearances both in Guatemala and in the U.S. In 1956, Bernays produced a pamphlet comparing the Communist way and the Christian way.